 Factors that may cause your speeding fine to be increased include:

-If you end up going to court, you may submit a what are known as ‘mitigating circumstances’ to the judge, which may result in your speeding ticket being overturned or your fine reduced.
+If you end up going to court, you may submit what is known as ‘mitigating circumstances to the judge, which may result in your speeding ticket being overturned or your fine reduced.
 Typical mitigating circumstances might be the fact that there was little or no traffic on the road, that the driver had a temporary lapse in concentration (sun in their eyes or distracted by someone unpredictable), or that little or no damage was actually caused by the speeding.

 Alison Hernandez of the Police and Crime Commission has argued that the minimum fine should be raised from £100 to £130.
 Whilst £30 may not be a huge increase on paper, it represents a 30% increase that many drivers may not be able to pay as easily.
 The fact that harsher fines can be determined by the driver’s weekly wage, too, may mean that increases there could attract considerably higher sums.